stlng1/aws-s3/README.md

 # aws-s3
-s3 bucket for aws-eks cluster
+s3 bucket for aws-eks cluster for stateful configurations